 The Academy Trust will continue to strive to provide outstanding education and improve the levels of performance of its pupils at all levels.
 The Academy Trust will continue to aim to attract high quality teachers and support staff in order to deliver its objectives.
 The Academy Trust will continue to work with partner schools and academies to improve the educational opportunities for pupils in the wider community.
-The Academy Trust will continue to promote a wide range of extra curricular activities and seek to increase pupil engagement in these activities.
+The Academy Trust will continue to promote a wide range of extra-curricular activities and seek to increase pupil engagement in these activities.
 The Trustees will only consider further expansion of the Trust where there is sufficient capacity to ensure Trust aims and objectives can be achieved.

-St Edmund's being reborn as Greenpark Academy is a major event due to take place in January 2021.
-The new school has been built and furnished by Norfolk County Council in exchange for the freehold of the St Edmund's current site.
-This provides capacity for double the current number of pupils as well as establishing 'state of the art' premises.
+The relocation and rebranding of St Edmund's to Wensum Way and 'Greenpark Academy' has been a major event in 2021.
+The new school has been built and furnished by Norfolk County Council in exchange for the freehold of the old St Edmund's site.
+Greenpark Academy provides capacity for a significant increase in pupil numbers (capacity 420) as well as 'state of the art' premises.Pupil numbers have risen significantly (September 2021 - 253).
+Capacity funding will be applied for following the October census.
+Additional funding will be used to establish and staff two further classes